scav/pagery/example/page/about.md

 date: 2016-07-24 10:15:30
 ---

-# tittle @page.title
+# @page.title
 ###### Last updated @page.date
-First actual page created.

-### Pagery is=
 This is the about section.
-It is about things.
+It explains the about part.